Se habla español

 Ensuring that your vehicle is equipped with the correct tire size and specifications is a significant aspect of maintaining its performance and safety.
 You can easily find the manufacturer’s suggested tire dimensions and related details for your vehicle in multiple ways:

 • Sidewall Inspection: Examine the sidewall of your tires currently mounted on your vehicle.
-You’ll find the size and ratings there, as long as they meet the specifications for your car.
+The size and ratings will be there if they meet your car’s specifications.

 • Owner’s Manual Consultation: The vehicle’s owner’s manual is the primary resource for the manufacturer’s recommended tire size and related specifications.

-• Door Jamb Label: Check the label on the driver’s side door jamb for tire size information concerning your vehicle.
+• Door Jamb Label: Check the label on the driver’s side door jamb for information about your vehicle’s tire size.

 • Glove Box and Fuel Hatch: You can also find this information inside your glove box door and the interior side of your gas tank hatch or cap.

-By referring to these sources, you can ensure that the tires on your vehicle meet the manufacturer’s recommendations for optimal performance and safety.
+Referring to these sources can help ensure that the tires on your vehicle meet the manufacturer’s recommendations for optimal performance and safety.

 Figure Out Your Tire Size